ampproject/amp-toolbox/ssr-express/README.md

   return parsedUrl.searchParams.has('amp');
 };

-// ampUrl receives a `string` containing an url as parameter, and returns a `string` indicating
+// ampUrl receives a `string` containing an URL as parameter, and returns a `string` indicating
-// the equivalent AMP url.
+// the equivalent AMP URL.
-const ampUrl = url => {
+const getAmpUrl = url => {
   // http://example.com is used as the second parameter,
   // as the URL constructor requires a valid domain. const parsedUrl = new URL(url, 'https://example.com');